Finishing a Review & Understanding Proof Decisions

-Summary: Depending on your user role permissions you will need to complete your review by selecting “Review Complete” if you have “Comment” permissions or by choosing a decision from the list if you have been granted “Decision” permissions.
+Summary: Depending on your proof permissions, you will complete your review either by selecting “Review Complete” or by making a "Decision" from the options below.

 - Approved with changes

 if you are on the Business or Enterprise edition, you have the option to customize your decisions.
 This feature will allow you to modify the standard options to something more fitting for your workflow.
 For further details, please see the Custom Decision Labels article in our Help Center.

 Where is the feature applied?
 When you create a new proof, granting “Decision” permissions will enable the user to choose from the decision list.

 When you create a new proof, granting “Comment” permissions will give the user the ability to select “Review complete” but not make a decision.

 “Comment” only reviewers will see the green “Finish Review” button in the top center of the proof viewer window as shown below.

 Once you click on “Review complete”, the other reviewers will be notified that you have completed your review.

 If the proof has not been locked and is still under review, you have the ability to revoke your “Review complete” decision by clicking on “Pending” before you make further amends.